emmercm/igir/docs/dats/introduction.md

 - ROMs organized with a FinalBurn Neo v1.0.0.2 DAT will likely _not_ work with FinalBurn Alpha v0.2.97.29
 - ROMs organized with a FinalBurn Alpha v0.2.97.29 DAT will likely _not_ work with FinalBurn Alpha v0.2.96.71

 If you are using a desktop frontend such as [RetroArch](../usage/desktop/retroarch.md), it may come with multiple versions of the same emulator, and it is unlikely that any of them is the most recent version.
-Follow the frontend's documentation to location or download the correct DAT to use with each emulator.
+Follow the frontend's documentation to locate or download the correct DAT to use with each emulator.

 See the [arcade usage page](../usage/arcade.md) for more information on building & re-building arcade ROM sets.